-And once we’d gotten rid of a lot of stuff we didn’t need we were able to come up with a plan to update the furniture and organize everything so now we have a nice office to work in!
+And once we’d gotten rid of a lot of stuff we didn’t need, we were able to come up with a plan to update the furniture and organize everything, so now we have a nice shared office to work in!

-We even took out the closet doors and created a built in which added a ton of storage.
+We even took out the closet doors and created built in shelves and drawers which added a ton of storage.

-We’d made a few attempts at getting our garage organized before succeeding too.
+We’d made a few attempts at getting our garage organized before finally succeeding.